 One such natural phenomenon is a unique basalt formation situated on a tiny peninsula near the northern extremity of Loranchet Peninsula on Grande Terre (see map).
 It was first discovered in January 1774 by the navigator Chevalier Kerguelen-Trémarec on board Le Roland, during his second expedition to the region.
 On his charts, Kerguelen named the structure "Le Portail" (en. portal or gate).

 On 25 December 1776, Captain James Cook – during his third and last expedition on the HMS Resolution – anchored in a bay at the northern tip of Kerguelen, which he aptly named "Christmas Harbour" (now known as Baie de l'Oiseau).
-There – at the southern point of the inlet's mouth – Cook must have also observed the splendid arch, which towered to an estimated 130 m (427 ft.).
+There – at the southern point of the inlet's mouth – Cook had also observed the splendid arch, which towered to an estimated 130 m (427 ft.).

 Over the years, numerous explorers and captains of whaling ships have remarked on the monumental formation.
 Tales told by whalers from New England were most likely the inspiration for its mention in a novel written by Edgar Allen Poe in 1838, The Narrative of Arthur Gordon Pym.